grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 ## discovery block

-The `discovery` block configures the allows the component to scrape CloudWatch metrics just with the AWS service, and a list of metrics under that service/namespace.
+The `discovery` block allows the component to scrape CloudWatch metrics with only the AWS service and a list of metrics under that service/namespace.
 The agent will find AWS resources in the specified service for which to scrape these metrics, label them appropriately, and export them to Prometheus.
-For example, if we wanted to scrape CPU utilization and network traffic metrics, from all AWS EC2 instances:
+For example, if we wanted to scrape CPU utilization and network traffic metrics from all AWS EC2 instances:

 ```river